Poswark/Poswark/README.md

-- 🎓 Hola, Soy Giovanny Orjuela @Poswark
+- 🎓 Hello, i'm Giovanny Orjuela @Poswark
-- 👀 Me gusta la naturaleza y El señor de los anillos ...
+- 👀 I like nature and Lord of the Rings ...
-- 💞️ Me gusta mucho los proyectos Open Source
+- 💞️ passionate about projects Open Source